VSecDK/vsec.dk/_posts/2022-04-02-community-spotlight-christian-henriksen.md

 ## How did you find VSec and how long have you been a part of the VSec community and what are your thoughts about the infosec community in Denmark in general?
 I think I got referred to the VSec community by one of my mentors, David Clayton.
 I have been part of the community for almost a year, and I enjoy being part of this community.

-## What handle/alias can we you behind on the VSec Discord server and how to connect?
+## What handle/alias can we find you behind on the VSec Discord server and how is it possible connect with you?
 My handle is Christian Henriksen on Discord.
 LinkedIn: [https://www.linkedin.com/in/cbhen/](https://www.linkedin.com/in/cbhen/)
 Twitter: [https://twitter.com/Christi54456697](https://www.linkedin.com/in/cbhen/)